p-luk/chatbot-eval/README.md

 #### `baseline_scores.py`

-Usage: `datadir outputdir plotdir heatmapdir ridgeparamsdir contextplotdir`
+Usage: `model ref datadir outputdir plotdir heatmapdir ridgeparamsdir`

+--model: one of 'prism' or 'bert_score'
+--ref: one of 'ref', 'context_last', or 'empty'. 'ref' uses the intended reference. context_last uses the last sentence of the context, which should intuitively correlate well with the 'uses_context' annotation score. 'empty' is used to evaluate the unconditional probability computed by PRISM.
 --datadir: directory to save output from `baseline_preprocess`
 --outputdir: writes tsv-format file equivalent to the processed data file, with the exception of an additional column for PRISM scores
 --plotdir: saves scatterplot correlations and p-values using Pearson's correlation.
 --heatmapdir: saves heatmap of correlations between median annotations
 --ridgeparamsdir: text file of results from fitting Ridge regression on annotation data.
 Includes optimal alpha value from cross-validation, MSE, and coefficients of features
---contextplotdir: plots identical to --plotdir, but using the last line of context rather than ref.